 What about travel agents?
 The starting salary is usually around £13,000, according to the National Careers Service, but with experience this could increase to around £25,000, and in senior roles it could be £35,000 or more.
 You may also earn commission based on meeting sales targets.

 General retail experience could help you land a travel agent role, so having worked in a shop or a supermarket, for example, could count in your favour.
 Some employers prefer candidates who are educated to degree level.

 What do graduates who studied hospitality and tourism earn?

 Thinking about going to university to study hospitality, leisure, tourism or transport?
-A study by the Higher Education Statistics Agency found that students of these subjects who graduated in 2013 were earning, on average, between around £15,000 and £19,500 six months later.
+A study by the Higher Education Statistics Agency found that students of business and administrative degrees, an area that includes these subjects, who graduated in 2015 were earning, on average, around £20,000 six months later.
 Our advice on the study-based route to a career in hospitality and travel gives more details about what graduates of these subjects went on to do.

 What can you earn on hospitality graduate schemes?

 Here are some examples of the graduate starting pay on offer from big companies that run pubs or restaurants:

 - Trainee managers at McDonald’s earn between £21,000 and £24,500.

 - Mitchells & Butlers (owners of All Bar One, O’Neill’s and Harvester) runs a range of graduate programmes.
 The basic starting salary on the retail scheme is £20,000.